rsrini7/Smart-Support-Buddy/README.md

 ## Index Data (ChromaDB / FAISS)

 Support Buddy can use either ChromaDB or FAISS as its vector database backend.
-All references to "ChromaDB collections" in the UI have been updated to "Index Data" or "Index collections" to reflect this flexibility.
+All references to "ChromaDB/FAISS collections" in the UI have been updated to "Index Data" or "Index collections" to reflect this flexibility.

 *   **ChromaDB (Default):** Uses a persistent ChromaDB instance.
 The data is stored in the directory specified by the `VECTOR_DB_PATH` environment variable (defaults to `./data/chroma`).
 You can also run ChromaDB as a separate server and connect via HTTP by setting `CHROMA_USE_HTTP=true`.
 *   **FAISS (Alternative):** Uses a local FAISS index for vector storage.
 To enable FAISS, set the environment variable `USE_FAISS=true`.
 The FAISS index files will be stored in the directory specified by the `FAISS_INDEX_PATH` environment variable (defaults to `./data/faiss`).